AndrasKovacs/elaboration-zoo/03-holes/README.md

 annoying programming experience.
 While Coq generally follows this principle too, it is a lot more lax than Agda and occasionaly makes unforced choices, for pragmatic reasons.
-Our current implementation is between Agda and Coq in this matter, but since it is very bare-bones, there are comparatively few design choices to be made.
+Our current implementation is between Agda and Coq in this regard, but since it is very bare-bones, there are comparatively few design choices to be made.

 For every hole in the program, we create a metavariable, or meta in short.